OpenBMB/UltraLink/README.md

 |Guanaco-13b| 18.3 | 15.9 | 9.8 | 8.5 | 14.6 | 12.2 |
 |**UltraLink-LM**  | __60.4__ | __43.9__ | __40.9__ | __49.4__ | __39.6__ | __46.8__|

+\* Specially, Aya-5-languages is obtained by randomly extracting 3M data after selecting 5 languages(which are same languages that UltraLink supports) and then finetuned with 1 epoch on Llama-13b.

 ### MGSM